istairbn/xlr-xldeploy-plugin/README.md

   * `destinationUsername` - Override destination username
   * `destinationPassword` - Override destination password
   * `deploymentPackage` - ID of the package in the source instance to migrate (starting with `Applications/`)
-  * `autoCreatePath` - If set the task will automatically create a matching path and application on the destination instance if the application doesn't exist in the destination
+  * `autoCreatePath` - If set the task will automatically create a matching path and application on the destination instance if the application doesn't exist in the destination.
+It will not force the application to the same path if a pre-existing application with the same name exists.
   * `idempotent` - If True and `deploymentPackage` exists on `destinationServer`, it will be overwritten.
 If false, it will error.

 + Import Package